 With COVID-19 on the rise all over the world, businesses need to take appropriate steps to protect both their employees and their customers and other stakeholders from the spread of the virus – including having a face mask policy at work as well as guidelines and requirements about other safety protocols using other protective equipment.

-In some jurisdictions, wearing a mask in public has become compulsory to help prevent the spread of COVID-19.
+However, in some jurisdictions, wearing a mask in public is compulsory to help prevent the spread of COVID-19.
 In these situations, employers will need to ensure a face mask policy at work so that their employees comply with any relevant legal orders.
 In other jurisdictions it is a gray area and wearing workplace face coverings might be recommended, but remains optional.

 Workplace face coverings: what employers need to know